Education Programs

 The Resource Conservation Workshop is a weeklong workshop and involves study and hands on participation in a wide range of conservation topics.
 Students are housed at North Carolina State University campus dormitories under the guidance of live-in counselors.
 In order to achieve success, students should come prepared to meet the primary objective of the workshop -- learning about natural resources and their management in today’s global environment.
 Awards and scholarships can be won and are presented to students under several awards programs.
 It is open to all rising sophomore, junior and senior high school students interested in natural resource management.
 Students may attend the RCW only once.

-Every year, the Resource Conservation Workshop is held at the North Carolina State University campus in late June.
-The 2024 Resource Conservation Workshop will take place June 16-June21, 2024.
-Completed applications may be returned to Brandy Oldham by mail, 1192 US 64 W Business, Suite 200, Pittsboro, NC 27312 or by email with required signatures.
-District Supervisors and staff will review applications and choose at least one student to sponsor.
-Applications are due no later than April 22, 2024.
+Every year, the Resource Conservation Workshop is held at the North Carolina State University campus in June.
+The 2026 Resource Conservation Workshop will take place June 14-June 19, 2026.
+Interested rising sophomore, junior, and senior high school students in Chatham County may apply through our application.
+Applications may be mailed or dropped off in person to our office at 1192 US 64 W Business, Suite 200, Pittsboro, NC 27312 or emailed to Brandy Oldham at brandy.oldham@chathamcountync.gov

 For more information, please email our Education Coordinator.